General State of the Market

-As mentioned in 8.1 Recognition or Relief in Connection with Overseas Proceedings, under the principle of mutual trust and the Regulation (EU) 2015/848, any ruling opening insolvency proceedings handed down by a court of a member state which has jurisdiction (excluding Denmark) shall be recognised in Portugal from the moment that it becomes effective in the State of the opening of the proceeding.
+As mentioned in 8.1 Recognition or Relief in Connection with Overseas Proceedings, under the principle of mutual trust and the Regulation (EU) 2015/848, any ruling opening insolvency proceedings handed down by a court of a member state which has jurisdiction (excluding Denmark) will be recognised in Portugal from the moment that it becomes effective in the State of the opening of the proceeding.

 However, the aforementioned general rules do not apply in the following cases: